 Outside, members of the Montagues and Capulets become embroiled in an argument.
 Roméo tries to make peace.
 However, when Tybalt kills Mercutio (who utters a curse on both their houses before expiring), Roméo fatally stabs the aggressor.

 As punishment, Roméo is ordered to leave Verona permanently.
 He secretly marries Juliette but, after a night together, he departs from the city.

 Juliette’s father tells her that she is to wed Paris later that day.
 Frère Laurent comes up with a plan to assist Juliette.
 He gives her a sleeping potion to create the illusion that she has died.
 This fools her family, and her body is placed in the family’s crypt.

 When Roméo arrives and finds her lifeless body, he believes she has passed away.
 In despair, he takes poison.
 Juliette wakes to find her groom dying.
 She fatally stabs herself and the lovers sing a final duet, expressing their love and hope that God will forgive them for taking their own lives.

-Michael Yeargan’s palazzo set is imposing.
-Catherine Zuber’s costumes are colorful, especially in the masked ball scene, which also benefitted from Chase Brock’s choreography.
-Jennifer Tipton’s lighting, though, was often rather dark.
+Michael Yeargan’s palazzo set is imposing and Catherine Zuber’s costumes colorful, especially in the masked ball scene.
+Jennifer Tipton’s lighting, though, was rather dark.

 ‘Roméo et Juliette’